NajElaoud/Linux-Dotfiles/README.md

 ## What is this sorcery?

 This repo lives at: `https://github.com/NajElaoud/Linux-Dotfiles`
-It’s a carefully curated set of dotfiles, configs and wallpapers so that your Linux machine (or mine AKA My Linux rice 🥢🍚) doesn’t look like a boring “just another Ubuntu terminal”.
+It’s a carefully curated set of dotfiles, configs and wallpapers so that your Linux machine (or mine) doesn’t look like a boring “just another Ubuntu terminal”.

 With this you get
 - zsh with fancy prompt (Powerlevel10k)